christianezeani/panthera-jekyll/en/Achievement.md

 * I completed a course about Android application development at ITPlus with a certificate.
 Afterward, I joined a training program during four months in a company.

 #### 2015-2016
-* I got an encouragement scholarship in my school.
+* I got an encouragement scholarship in my school, UET.

 #### 2014-2015
 * I got the second prize in the contest of algorithms of Hai Phong city in Vietnam.
 I also got some scholarships related to it.